 - My Account

 *Charles Lloyd was born on this date in 1938.
-He is an African American jazz musician and composer.
+He is a Black jazz musician and composer.

-Lloyd grew up in Memphis and was exposed to blues, gospel and jazz.
+Lloyd grew up in Memphis and was exposed to blues, gospel, and jazz.
 He is of African, Cherokee, Mongolian, and Irish ancestry.
-He was given his first saxophone at the age of 9 and was fascinated by 1940s radio broadcasts by Charlie Parker, Coleman Hawkins, Lester Young, Billie Holiday and Duke Ellington.
+He was given his first saxophone at the age of 9 and was fascinated by 1940s radio broadcasts by Charlie Parker, Coleman Hawkins, Lester Young, Billie Holiday, and Duke Ellington.
 His early teachers included pianist Phineas Newborn, Jr. and saxophonist Irvin Reason.
 His closest childhood friend was trumpeter Booker Little.
-As a teenager Lloyd played jazz with saxophonist George Coleman, Harold Mabern, and Frank Strozier, and was a sideman for Johnny Ace, Bobby "Blue" Bland, Howlin' Wolf and B.B.
+As a teenager, Lloyd played jazz with saxophonists George Coleman, Harold Mabern, and Frank Strozier and was a sideman for Johnny Ace, Bobby "Blue" Bland, Howlin' Wolf, and B.B.
 King.

-He joined the Cannonball Adderley Sextet in 1964, and performed with Nat Adderley, Joe Zawinul, Sam Jones and Louis Hayes.
-For two years he remained with Cannonball Adderley, whom he credits in his own development as a leader.
-In 1964 Lloyd signed with CBS Records and began to record as a leader.
+He joined the Cannonball Adderley Sextet in 1964 and performed with Nat Adderley, Joe Zawinul, Sam Jones, and Louis Hayes.
+For two years, he remained with Cannonball Adderley, whom he credits in his own development as a leader.
+1964, Lloyd signed with CBS Records and began to record as a leader.
 His Columbia recordings, Discovery!
-(1964), and Of Course, Of Course (1965), featured Roy Haynes and Tony Williams on drums, Richard Davis and Ron Carter on bass, Gabor Szabo on guitar and Don Friedman on piano, and led to his being voted Down Beat magazine's "New Star."
+(1964), and Of Course, Of Course (1965), featured Roy Haynes and Tony Williams on drums, Richard Davis and Ron Carter on bass, Gabor Szabo on guitar, and Don Friedman on piano, and led to his being voted Down Beat magazine's "New Star."
 Of Course, Of Course was reissued on Mosaic Records in 2006.
-Lloyd left Cannonball Adderley in 1965 to form his own quartet, an ensemble that included pianist Keith Jarrett, drummer Jack DeJohnette and bassist Cecil McBee.
+Lloyd left Cannonball Adderley in 1965 to form his own quartet, which included pianist Keith Jarrett, drummer Jack DeJohnette, and bassist Cecil McBee.
 Their first release together was a studio recording, Dream Weaver, followed by Forest Flower: Live at Monterey (1966).
 Forest Flower was one of the first jazz recordings to sell a million copies, becoming a crossover success with airplay on FM radio.
 Lloyd's Quartet was the first jazz group to appear at the Fillmore West Auditorium in San Francisco, where they recorded Love-In (1967).
-The quartet fused improvisation, avant-garde jazz, and free jazz with the psychedelic rock of the 1960s.
+The quartet fused improvisation, avant-garde, and free jazz with the psychedelic rock of the 1960s.

-In 1989 Lloyd made his first recording for ECM Records, Fish Out of Water.
+1989, Lloyd made his first recording for ECM Records, Fish Out of Water.
 From 1989, Lloyd toured and recorded for ECM.
-Noteworthy albums include Canto, Voice in the Night, The Water Is Wide (featuring Brad Mehldau, John Abercrombie, Larry Grenadier and Billy Higgins), Lift Every Voice (featuring Geri Allen), and the live Rabo de Nube (with Jason Moran).
+Noteworthy albums include Canto, Voice in the Night, The Water Is Wide (featuring Brad Mehldau, John Abercrombie, Larry Grenadier, and Billy Higgins), Lift Every Voice (featuring Geri Allen), and the live Rabo de Nube (with Jason Moran).
 Mirror, his second recording with the New Quartet (2010), was called a "Charles Lloyd classic”.
-He collaborated with the classical Greek singer, Maria Farantouri, for a concert at the Herodion Theater at the Acropolis.
-This concert was recorded, and Athens Concert was released by ECM in 2011.
-In 2013 Lloyd celebrated his 75th birthday with concerts in the Temple of Dendur at the Metropolitan Museum and the Kennedy Center Concert Hall.
+He collaborated with the classical Greek singer Maria Farantouri for a concert at the Herodion Theater at the Acropolis.
+This concert was recorded, and the Athens Concert was released by ECM in 2011.
+In 2013, Lloyd celebrated his 75th birthday with concerts in the Temple of Dendur at the Metropolitan Museum and the Kennedy Center Concert Hall.